react-bootcamp/react-101/instructions/1-your-first-component.md

 });
 ```

-# Write a Wine component
+# It's time to write a Wine component

 Let's write a nice component that will display details of a wine.
 This wine will be provided as a property.